HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakes.md

           function delegate(bytes32 publicKey, bytes32 vrf1, bytes1 vrf2, address owner) external payable returns (StakeID);

-     Create a new stake and assign it to the forger identified by the specified pubblic key + vrf key.
+     Create a new stake and assign it to the forger identified by the specified public key + vrf key.
-     Vrf key is split in two separate parameters, being long more than 32bytes.
+     Vrf key is split in two separate parameters, being longer than 32 bytes.
-     The owner parameter is the address authorized to remove the stake by calling the withdraw founctions.
+     The owner parameter is the address authorized to remove the stake by calling the withdraw functions.
+     The amount of the stake is specified in the "value" field of the transaction.

 - withdraw

           function withdraw(StakeID stakeId, bytes1 signatureV, bytes32 signatureR, bytes32 signatureS) external returns (StakeID);

-     Remove the stake identified by stakeId and withdraw the founds, by providing the correct signature.
+     Remove the stake identified by stakeId and withdraw the funds, by providing the correct signature.
      The message to sign is composed by the concatenation of stakeId + sender address + invocation nonce, and is verified against the owner of the stake.
-     Note: the whole amount staked will be removed, it is not allowd to remove only partially a stake.
+     Note: the whole amount staked will be removed, it is not allowed to remove only partially a stake.

 - openStakeForgerList